It’s OK to have bad days and to not feel OK all the time.

 It’s OK to talk openly about how you are feeling, especially if you are worried, anxious or depressed or considering taking your own life.

-If you live in North Kensington or West London use this website to find the help you need.
+If you live in the borough of Kensington and Chelsea use this website to find the help you need.

 No one needs to struggle on their own.GET HELP NOW